LinaUr/Pixelborne-Mirror/README.md

 We are using a VS-Plugin [NAudio](https://github.com/naudio/NAudio) in order to read mp3 files.
 The Plugin should be in the plugin folder and thus should not need further setup.

+You can build the game by yourself in Unity or directly take one of the compiled versions from the bin folder.

+To build the project open Unity in the root directory of this project and click File->Build Settings or File->Build And Run.

 ## Links to 3rd-Party Assets and Scripts that we use
 Throughout the projects we are using some 3rd party scripts and free assets.
 We manipulated the assets to our needs.